-In its 2018 reauthorization of Section 702, Congress required the Attorney General and the DNI to adopt separate querying procedures consistent with the Fourth Amendment to govern certain "queries" (searches) of Section 702-acquired data with terms and identifiers.104 Prior to 2018, the rules covering queries of Section 702-acquired information were contained in each agency's minimization procedures and those rules were less detailed.
-As described in more detail below, minimization procedures govern the acquisition, retention, and dissemination of non-publicly available information concerning unconsenting U.S. persons.105 As implemented by each respective agency, querying procedures generally contain a definition of "query," the procedural standard for when queries are authorized, and exceptions.106 While the query uses U.S. person or non-U.S. person identifiers, certain requirements for reporting, review, and approval are specific to U.S. persons.
-Congress also required that the querying procedures "include a technical procedure whereby a record is kept of each United States person query term used for a query."107 Pursuant to statute, these procedures must be reviewed annually by the FISC to ensure they satisfy both of these requirements.108
+In its 2018 reauthorization of Section 702, Congress required the Attorney General and the DNI to adopt separate querying procedures consistent with the Fourth Amendment to govern certain "queries" (searches) of Section 702-acquired data with terms and identifiers.
+Prior to 2018, the rules covering queries of Section 702-acquired information were contained in each agency's minimization procedures and those rules were less detailed.
+As described in more detail below, minimization procedures govern the acquisition, retention, and dissemination of non-publicly available information concerning unconsenting U.S. persons.
+As implemented by each respective agency, querying procedures generally contain a definition of "query," the procedural standard for when queries are authorized, and exceptions.
+While the query standard under the querying procedures applicable to the agencies is agnostic as to whether the query uses U.S. person or non-U.S. person identifiers, certain requirements for reporting, review, and approval are specific to U.S. persons.
+Congress also required that the querying procedures "include a technical procedure whereby a record is kept of each United States person query term used for a query."
+Pursuant to statute, these procedures must be reviewed annually by the FISC to ensure they satisfy both of these requirements.
+108